 If you opt for the Chemical & Process Engineering specialization, you will take six required courses (40 credits), a number of elective courses (15 credits) and go on with an internship (20 credits) at a company in the Netherlands or abroad.
 You will conclude your Master’s programme with an assignment worth 45 credits.
 Most of our students complete their assignment at one of the UT research groups associated with this specialization.
+For detailed information on the courses and curriculum you can check out the Chemical & Process Engineering Syllabus (please note: this is the syllabus for the 2016/2017 academic year, it can change).

 - Advanced Chemical Reaction Engineering: The aim of this course is to give you a deeper insight to the physical and chemical aspects of multiphase chemical reactors.